IPod Shuffle: Models

+Redesign returning the play/track/volume buttons from the second generation and power/shuffle mode switch from the 1st gen, and adding a button for VoiceOver.
+The silver, blue, green, orange and pink models were discontinued on September 12, 2012.
+Apple replaced them with new silver, slate, purple, pink, yellow, green and blue models, all with matte finish, rather than a glossy finish, in order to correspond with the 5th-generation iPod touch and 7th-generation iPod nano.
+New "Space Gray" color option replaces "Slate" as of September 10, 2013, in order to correspond with the iPhone 5S.
+Discontinued on July 27, 2017.

 Reception and impact

 The iPod Shuffle was announced at the same time as the Mac Mini.
 Like the iPod Shuffle, the Mac Mini is a scaled-down product which was introduced at a lower price.
 These two products together can be seen as a conscious effort on the part of Apple management to target a lower-end market and increase visibility in the mass-market.
 Previously, the success of Apple's iPod and especially the iPod Mini had been chipping away at the inexpensive flash player market, causing flash players at the beginning of 2005 to account for less than half the market share they did in 2004.
 However, the original and Mini iPods were expensive and the Shuffle was intended to make the iPod compete with mainstream players.

 By April 2005, the end of Apple's second fiscal quarter, the iPod Shuffle had already proven itself to be a successful product for its manufacturer.
 Although Apple has chosen not to specify how many iPod Shuffles were sold in the product's first three months of existence, analysts at Piper Jaffray estimated that 1.8 million of the 5.3 million iPods sold in the second quarter were Shuffles.
 NPD Group estimates that the iPod Shuffle captured 43% of the flash-based music player market in February 2005, after only its second month of existence; by March 2005, its market share had risen to 58%.
 The iPod Shuffle effectively helped Apple to replace iriver as the global leader in the flash player market, just as it already had been before in the hard disk market.
 The iPod Shuffle had some market challengers such as Sony's Walkman Bean early on and in later years SanDisk's Sansa Clip, though the iPod Shuffle generally sold better.

 In September 2006, Apple CEO Steve Jobs announced during his keynote presentation on the "It's Showtime" Special Event, that until then, Apple had sold 10 million first-generation iPod Shuffles.